SED4906/raisinit/README.md

 # raisinit
 LibC-free init binary

-Currently broken, as Rust is inexplicably not generating any code.
+Currently broken, as something seems to be wrong with `core::fmt` here.

 Build by running `cargo build --target x86_64-unknown-none`